 Waiver providers that are required by Medical Assistance Program regulations to be surveyed by DPHE, must complete the survey prior to certification to ensure compliance with licensing, qualification standards and requirements.
 The Department is provided with monthly and annual reports detailing the number and types of agencies that have been surveyed, the number of agencies that have deficiencies and types of deficiencies cited, the date deficiencies were corrected, the number of complaints received, and complaints investigated, substantiated, and resolved.
 Providers who are not in compliance with DPHE and other state standards receive deficient practice citations.
 Department staff review all provider surveys to ensure deficiencies have been remediated and to identify patterns and/or problems on a statewide basis by service area, and by program.
-The results of these reviews assist the Department in itiates termination of the provider agreement for any provider who is in violation of any applicable certification standard, licensure requirements, or provision of the provider agreement and does not adequately respond to a plan of correction within the prescribed period of time.
+The results of these reviews assist the Department in determining the need for technical assistance, training resources, and other needed interventions.
+The Department initiates termination of the provider agreement for any provider who is in violation of any applicable certification standard, licensure requirements, or provision of the provider agreement and does not adequately respond to a plan of correction within the prescribed period of time.